LordAshes/TaleSpire-CommonCodeSnippets/DeveloperConventions.md

 A value of 3 means the creature takes up an area of 3x3 (9 tiles) and so on.
 A value of 0.5 means the creature takes up less than a 1x1 tile.

+Within the base size group, the mini should be sized according to its size in realation to the core TS mini races.
+For example, dwarves should be shorter than humans and humans should be shorter than goliaths.

 Please note that this function is not yet implemented by the Extra Asset Library (EAL) as this time but it is already implemented in EAR and passed to (EAL).
 Thus, as soon as EAL is updated to use this value all assets with the value set will span at the specified size when added to the board.